 H5Pset_filter2

 The function adds a filter to the filter pipeline for a specified section of a sparse chunk.
 The function accepts new parameter section_number that specifies the section of the structured chunk to which the filter is applied.
 Please notices other differences with the existing H5Pset_filter function signature.
 The new signature addresses deficiencies of passing filter’s data by using a void pointer to a buffer with an auxiliary data for the filter instead of the unsigned int data array.
 Data type for the flags parameter was changed to uint64_t to provide more flexibility to the VOL connectors that use the function.
+The new function can be used on both datasets and group creation property.

 Signature